About the Journal

 The Techne series holds Level 1 of the “Publication Forum (JUFO)” created by the Scientific Society's delegationhere.

 The Editorial Board appoints two independent reviewers (with PhD degree) who get a month's time to review a submitted manuscript.
+The review is of the "double blind" type, which means that both writers and reviewers are anonymous to each other.
 After that, the author will receive comments on the manuscrips from the reviewers via the “Techne reviewers form”.
 When you, as the author, have decided on the comments and corrected your text, resubmit the manuscript and a separate file where you describe the changes you have made.
 After the editor has decided on the revised manuscript, you can still be asked to make final changes.
 When the manuscript is almost ready to be published, you will be asked to make a final check that everything is in order the way you as the author have intended.
 After this, the Techne series editor sends the manuscript for plagiarism review.

 The finished article will be published as soon as possible.
 The whole process, from submitting the first manuscript to published article, can take up to one year.